Katharineoyh/gettingandcleaningdata/Code_book.md

 The dataset includes the following files:

 a) 'README.txt'
-b) 'features_info.txt': Shows information about the variables used on the feature vector.
+b) 'features_info.txt': Shows information about the variables used on the feature vector
-c) 'features.txt': List of all features.
+c) 'features.txt': List of all features
-d) 'activity_labels.txt': Links the class labels with their activity name.
+d) 'activity_labels.txt': Links the class labels with their activity name
-e) 'train/X_train.txt': Training set.
+e) 'train/X_train.txt': Training set
-f) 'train/y_train.txt': Training labels.
+f) 'train/y_train.txt': Training labels
-g) 'test/X_test.txt': Test set.
+g) 'test/X_test.txt': Test set
-h) 'test/y_test.txt': Test labels.
+h) 'test/y_test.txt': Test labels

 ## The following files are available for the train and test data.
 Their descriptions are equivalent.